Reyhanabad, West Azerbaijan

+History

+Basil Nikitin, the Russian consul at Urmia, noted that Rayhānābād was entirely populated by Christians just before the First World War.
+It was located in the Baranduz district.
+It was inhabited by 79 Church of the East Christian families in 1914 when visited by the priest Mirzā Benjamin Kaldāni.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 6,125 in 1,530 households.
 The following census in 2011 counted 8,497 people in 2,371 households.
 The 2016 census measured the population of the village as 10,536 people in 2,992 households.
 It was the most populous village in its rural district.